Statistical visualisation for tidy and geospatial data in R via kernel smoothing methods in the eks package: Density estimation

 where the minimisation is carried out over the space of all symmetric positive definite matrices.
 When this minimisation is achieved, then there is an optimal trade-off between the variance and the squared bias, or equivalently between over- and under-smoothing.
 When an optimal bandwidth matrix $\hat{\bH}$ is substituted into Equation~\eqref{eq:kde}, the resulting kernel density estimate is the closest to the target density $f$ as measured by the discrepancy $\hat{M}$.
 Different bandwidth matrices arise from the different ways of computing $\hat{M}$ and/or from different ways of carrying out the minimisation.
 For example, the default bandwidth in \pkg{ggalt} treats the joint bivariate optimisation in Equation~\eqref{eq:H} as two separate univariate optimisation problems.
 The density estimate functions \code{tidy\_kde} and \code{st\_kde} compute $\hat{\bH}$ in Equation~\eqref{eq:H} by calling the \code{ks::Hpi} function, and then substitute this $\hat{\bH}$ into Equation~\eqref{eq:kde}, to compute an optimal tidy/geospatial density estimate, as shown in the centre panels in Figures~\ref{fig:kde1} and \ref{fig:kde2}.

 Additional bandwidth matrices in the \pkg{ks} package include the normal scale \code{ks::Hns}, unbiased cross validation \code{ks::Hucv} and smoothed cross validation \code{ks::Hscv}.
-The commands are of the type:
+The commands are:

 For most data samples, the plug-in bandwidth \code{ks::Hpi} yields fast and robust kernel estimates, though there remain some cases where other bandwidths are more suitable.
-For a review of the performance of these bandwidths, see \citet[Chapter~3]{chacon2018}.
+For a review of the performance of these bandwidths, see \citet[Chapter~3]{chacon2018} and the references therein.
 For brevity, we illustrate kernel estimates only with the plug-in optimal bandwidths in the sequel.